 Program at a Glance

-The 48-credit program can be completed in as little as two years.
+A 36-credit master’s degree program that can be completed in as little as 16 months.

 Where You'll Study

 The Fall 2021 semester is being offered in-person and online.
 Students can transition between online and in person courses, offering convenience and flexibility.
 In-person classes are held primarily at GW’s Education Center in Arlington, Virginia.

 In 36 credits and 16 months, you can earn your MPS in Cybersecurity and Information Management.
 Designed for working professionals, students in this program will examine critical cybersecurity issues faced by corporations, federal agencies and the military.